Graduate Programs

 The Department offers both a M.Sc. and a Ph.D. program in Computer Science.

 For the M.Sc. program, at most one course at the 400-level is allowed.
 No more than 2 directed reading or special topics classes may be used in a program.
 The courses taken may include at most 2 courses outside of Computer Science.
-Program requirements are slightly different depending on which option is chosen.
+Program requirements are slightly different depending on which route is chosen.

 A directed readings course (CS89x) is an alternative to a lecture-based graduate course.
 You may ask a faculty member to supervise a Directed Reading course for you on a particular topic.
 Please keep in mind that such courses are extra work for faculty members.
 As mentioned above, at most 2 such courses are permitted in an M.Sc. program.
 For every such course, a course description form must be submitted prior to registration that explains the topics to be covered and the grading scheme to be used.

 M.Sc.
-Program (Thesis Option)
+Program (Thesis route)

 M.Sc.
-Program (Project Option)
+Program (Project route)

 M.Sc.
-Program (Co-op Option)
+Program (Course-based route)

 Ph.D.
 Program